musevlt/mpdaf/obj/source/user_manual_image.rst

 Reference
 =========

-:func:`mpdaf.obj.Image.copy` copies Image object in a new one and returns it.
+:func:`mpdaf.obj.Image.copy` returns a new copy of an Image object.

 :func:`mpdaf.obj.Image.write` saves Image object in a FITS file.